 - Road crashes

-VR can easily build any type of road accident depending on the number and types of vehicles (cars, bikes, vehicles transporting dangerous liquids, etc.).
+VR can easily build any road accident depending on the number and types of vehicles (cars, bikes, vehicles transporting dangerous liquids, etc.)

 - Public order